San Jerónimo Monastery - One of the Best Works of Gil de Siloe

-San Jeronimo Monastery - One of the Best Works of Gil de SiloeSan Jeronimo Monastery in Granada is the first monastery to be built after the conquest of the city by the Christians.
+San Jerónimo Monastery in Granada is the first monastery to be built after the conquest of the city by the Christians.
 Here was buried the Great Captain.

-The construction of the monastery of San Jeronimo began in 1496, at a place called the Almoravid, now occupied by the hospital of San Juan de Dios.
+The construction of the monastery of San Jerónimo began in 1496, at a place called the Almoravid, now occupied by the hospital of San Juan de Dios.

-The first courtyard of the Monastery of San Jeronimo has thirty-six semicircular arches with shields with the initials of kings, the first Archbishop of Granada and the monk Jeronimo Hernando de Talavera.
-The second has short arches in the Gothic style.
+The first courtyard of the Monastery of San Jerónimo has thirty-six semicircular arches with shields with the initials of kings, the first Archbishop of Granada and the monk Jeronimo Hernando de Talavera.

 The viewer is dazzled by the sight of the effect the light has on the ornamentation created by Luis Cabello, who produced more than a thousand carvings.

-The Monastery of San Jeronimo also has one of the best works of Gil de Siloe, his beautiful altar.
+The Monastery of San Jerónimo also has one of the best works of Gil de Siloe, his beautiful altar.

 Mass is on Sundays at 10:00, daily at 9:00.

-Location and How to Get to the MonasteryYou can reach Monasterio de San Jeronimo in City Bus: route 25, U2 y U3; bus stop 'Cran Capitan'.
+How to get there: you can reach Monasterio de San Jeronimo in City Bus route 25, bus stop 'Cran Capitan'.
 You can also take buses U2 and U3 which stop nearby.